How to Plan a Day Hike

 Above Treeline Warning - White Mountains

-When I go day hiking in New Hampshire, Vermont or Maine, I usually start preparing a few days in advance by watching the weather forecast and documenting my trip plan.
-It’s a good habit to get into if you hike on mountains or more remote trails.
-I make a point to leave a copy with my wife, who knows to call the State Police if we’re overdue.
+When I go day hiking or backpacking, I begin preparing a few days in advance by watching the weather forecast and documenting my trip plan.
+It’s a good habit to get into especially if you hike in the mountains or on more remote trails.
+I make a point to leave a copy with a relative or trusted friend, who knows when to call 911 or the State Police if we’re overdue.

 Here are the things I research and document in my trip plans: